dynamsoft-docs/capture-vision-docs/architecture/image-process/intermediate-result.md

 ## Produce

-Intermediate results are produced by different stages of the algorithm.
-The output of a intermediate result stands for the completion of the corresponding algorithm stage.
+Intermediate results are produced by different **stages** of the algorithm.
+The output of a intermediate result stands for the completion of the corresponding algorithm **stage**.

 **Intermediate result produced by different sections:**